-Trades and Technical Studies Program
+Trades & Technical Studies Program

 four people in hard hats looking at plans